WiolettaZajac/Atlanta-Crime-Dashboard/README.md

 # 🚔 Atlanta Crime Dashboard (Power BI)

-This project is an interactive dashboard created in Power BI to analyse crime data in Atlanta.
-The dashboard presents key insights through interactive visualisations, allowing users to explore crime trends, compare neighbourhoods, identify crime hotspots, and analyse incidents over time.
+This project is an interactive dashboard built in Power BI using Atlanta crime data.

-The project involved preparing and transforming crime data, building a data model, creating DAX measures, and designing an interactive dashboard to support data-driven decision-making.
+The dashboard explores crime trends across the city and allows users to analyse crime categories, neighbourhoods, locations, and changes over time through interactive visualisations.

+I created this project to practise using Power BI, Power Query, and DAX while working with a real-world dataset.

+---

-## 🎯 Project Aim
+## 🎯 Project Objectives

-The main goals of this project were to:

-- Prepare and transform crime data for analysis.
+- Prepare and transform the crime data.
 - Analyse crime trends using Power BI.
 - Build an interactive dashboard with filters and visualisations.
-- Identify patterns across crime categories, locations, and time.
+- Compare crime across neighbourhoods, locations, and time.
-- Present the results in a clear and easy-to-understand format.
+- Present key insights in a clear and interactive dashboard.

+---

 ## 📊 Live Dashboard

 🔗 **[View the Interactive Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiOGVlOTEzNTEtZWYwMS00MDMzLWFiYjktZTU0NjU4ZTY0Nzg3IiwidCI6IjNlYTdjMTI4LWM2MDEtNDQ3OS1hMDAzLWUxNGQwMGMwYjVjYiJ9)**

+---

 ## 📂 Dataset

 The dataset contains historical crime records from Atlanta.

-Each record includes information about the crime category, date and time, location, neighbourhood, police beat, and geographic coordinates.
+Each record includes information such as the crime category, date and time of the incident, neighbourhood, police beat, and geographic coordinates.

-The data was prepared and transformed in Power BI before being analysed to create the interactive dashboard.
+Before building the dashboard, I cleaned and transformed the data in Power BI to make it suitable for analysis.

-The main columns include:

 | Column | Description |
 |---------|-------------|